- 1 Top 7 Best Cell Phone Signal Boosters Compared

 #1 weBoost 472120 Home Room Booster Kit – Top PickWHY WE LIKE IT: The weBoost Home Room is an effective booster kit that you can rely on, making it the best among our picks.
 Its strong signal output is marred by very few downsides, and its 1,500 sq. ft. signal coverage makes it ideal for small rooms like an apartment or a home office.

 It’s designed to provide stronger signals for one room, but it can cover up to 1,500 sq. ft. or about the size of a large room.
 This may not be the largest coverage area in this list, but it specializes well in enhanced streaming and is easy to install.
+Compare this with the weeBoost Home Multiroom Booster to find what’s best for you’re home.
+This will extend your coverage from one room to several.
+This WeeBoost home multiroom booster will be enough to make sure you always have service.
 Plus, it’s compatible with most if not all U.S. carriers, including AT&T, T-Mobile, Sprint, Straight Talk, U.S Cellular, and Verizon.
 Also check out the best unlocked phone.

 #2 weBoost Connect Indoor Booster – Honorable MentionWHY WE LIKE IT: The weBoost Connect is a fantastic signal booster that functions much like the Home Room, except it can cover over triple the area (up to 5,000 sq. ft.) and has a signal optimization feature that can automatically change your connection settings.
 It’s more costly than the Home Room Booster, but it performs very well, making it our second favorite pick.